বুধবার, ২৬ ডিসেম্বর, ২০১২

 As temperatures begin to drop, people wait in line to fill containers with gas at a Shell gasoline filling station Thursday, Nov.
 1, 2012, in Keyport, N.J.
 In parts of New York and New Jersey, drivers lined up Thursday for hours at gas stations that were struggling to stay supplied.
 The power outages and flooding caused by Superstorm Sandy have forced many gas stations to close and disrupted the flow of fuel from refineries to those stations that are open.
 (AP Photo/Mel Evans)

-(AP) ?
+NEW YORK (AP) ?
 Motorists fumed in long lines at gas stations around the metropolitan area and screamed at each other Friday morning as fuel shortages hindered the region's efforts to recover from Superstorm Sandy.

 Meanwhile, a backlash built against Mayor Michael Bloomberg's decision to hold the New York City Marathon on Sunday as scheduled, with some New Yorkers complaining that going ahead with the 26.2-mile race would be insensitive and a drain on the city's resources at a time when many are suffering.